What Are The Requirements For A Reverse Mortgage, And How Can You Get Started?

 How To Get Started With A Reverse Mortgage

 If you’re interested in getting a reverse mortgage and meet all of the requirements of the loan, the first thing to do is shop around for lenders who offer this loan product and compare rates.
-At this time, Rocket Mortgage® does not offer reverse mortgages.
 It may also help to talk to a financial advisor, who can help you decide if it’s the right loan option for you.

 When you’re ready, you’ll work with your lender to fill out a reverse mortgage application and set up a counseling session.
 To get started, you can find a HUD-approved counseling agency near you by using this search tool from HUD.